Coronavirus (COVID-19) Information

 The health and safety of Villa Park residents and employees is the Village’s highest priority.
 Villa Park is committed to effective communication throughout the new challenges the COVID-19 pandemic brings.
 The COVID-19 outbreak is a rapidly evolving situation with new information becoming available every day.
 The information here is based upon the latest information available but remains subject to change.
 We encourage residents to follow the Village’s social media sites: Facebook, Twitter and Instagram to learn more information about the changes to Village operations.
 We encourage residents to sign up for our CodeRED notification system for emergency notifications.
 Text "VILLAPARK" to 99411.

-The Village will be adhering to State restrictions prohibiting indoor dining at local restaurants.
-Many local establishments are posting how they will continue to operate drive-up or drive-thru service in compliance with this directive and residents are encouraged to connect with individual locations and support local Villa Park businesses where practicable.
+The Village will be adhering to State restrictions for local restaurants.
+Many local establishments are posting how they will continue to operate drive-up or drive-thru service and residents are encouraged to connect with individual locations and support local Villa Park businesses where practicable.

 - To view a list of Villa Park restaurants offer curbside pickup and delivery options visit the Yes Villa Park website.
 Contact Patrick Burke, email@example.com to have your restaurant listed.

-Village Hall and municipal buildings will be closed to the public beginning Tuesday, March 16.
-The Village of Villa Park is committed to maintaining services during the COVID-19 response and the closure of Village facilities to the public.
-In light of this, the Village is now accepting online payments for most services.
+Thw Village of Villa Park is committed to maintaining services during the COVID-19 response and is now accepting online payments for most services.
 No convenience fees will be charged for these online payments.
 Customers are encouraged to review the following information to determine which online payment service should be used for a particular payment.

 Various Utility Bill Payment Options

 Utility payments can be made through the Village website at www.invillapark.com or by calling 1-877-885-7968.
 Convenience fees are being waived.